 When looking at an air purifier’s CADR rating, it’s vital to remember a few things:

 - Small particles aren’t included.
 The CADR rating informs you of the overall performance of the device.
 However, it will not tell you how efficient it is against tiny particles.
 The tiniest pollutants are likely the most bothersome if you have allergies or asthma.
 Some units are very good at removing bigger particles and hence receive a high grade, but they fail to remove the smallest particles.

 - Gases aren’t measured.
 You’ve probably noticed that the CADR rating only covers three categories, and gases aren’t one of them.
-However, gases, such as VOCs, can be highly hazardous to your and your family’s health.
-Filtration of gases differs from that of solid particles, such as activated carbon.
+However, gases like VOCs can be highly hazardous to your and your family’s health.
+Filtration of gases differs from solid particles, such as activated carbon.